Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Abstract

 \section{Abstract}

-The statistical approach to detection of a signal in noisy series is considered in the framework of Monte Carlo singular spectrum analysis.
-This approach contains a technique to control both type I and type II errors and also compare criteria.
-For simultaneous testing of multiple frequencies, a multiple version of MC-SSA is suggested to control the family-wise error rate.
+Detection of a signal in a noisy time series using Monte Carlo singular spectrum analysis (MC-SSA) is studied from the statistical viewpoint.
+The MC-SSA test consists of simultaneous testing of several hypotheses related to the presence of different frequencies.
+The multiple MC-SSA test procedure is constructed to control the family-wise error rate.
+The technique to control both the type I and the type II errors and also to compare criteria is proposed to study several versions of MC-SSA.